Boon Lay Bus Interchange

-Boon Lay Bus Interchange is an air-conditioned bus interchange located at Jurong West Central, serving residential areas around Jurong West and industrial area around Pioneer.
-It is the fourth air-conditioned bus interchange in Singapore, integrated within Jurong Point shopping mall and The Centris condominium, and located a short distance away from Boon Lay MRT station.
-Nearby public amenities include the Juong West Community Building and Jurong Central Park.
-It also serves a variety of passengers, including those from Nanyang Technological University, Jurong Industrial Estate and Tuas Industrial Estate and has been among the largest and busiest bus interchanges in Singapore, handling 31 services in the past until a few services were amended to the newer Joo Koon Bus Interchange in 2015.
+Boon Lay Bus Interchange is an air-conditioned bus interchange located in Jurong West Central.
+It serves the residential estates of Jurong West as well as the industrial areas around Pioneer.
+Opened in 2009, it is Singapore’s fourth air-conditioned bus interchange and is integrated with Jurong Point shopping centre and The Centris condominium.
+It is also located a short walk from Boon Lay MRT station.

+Nearby public facilities include the Jurong West Community Building and Jurong Central Park.
+The interchange serves a wide range of passengers, including residents, workers travelling to the Jurong and Tuas industrial estates, and students from Nanyang Technological University.
+It has long been one of Singapore’s largest and busiest bus interchanges.
+At its peak, it handled 31 bus services, although several routes were transferred to the newer Joo Koon Bus Interchange in 2015.

 History

-Boon Lay Bus Interchange began operating on 1 July 1990 with services that used to terminate at the former Jurong Bus Interchange at Jurong Port Road and Jurong East Bus Interchange being re-routed to terminate there.
-That time, the Jurong West extension and Tuas Industrial area was still largely under development.
-As both areas are undergoing development, more bus services were introduced and by the early 2000s, there were about 30 bus services terminating at the interchange.
+Boon Lay Bus Interchange began operations on 1 July 1990.
+It replaced the former Jurong Bus Interchange on Jurong Port Road, with bus services that had previously terminated there being rerouted to Boon Lay.
+Some services from Jurong East Bus Interchange were also extended to terminate at the new interchange.
+At the time, both the Jurong West extension and the Tuas industrial area were still largely under development.
+As these areas grew, more bus services were introduced, and by the early 2000s, around 30 bus services terminated at the interchange.

-That time, there used to be an empty land beside the former interchange.
-In 2006, the land where the former interchange sits at and the land beside it was sold together as a 'White site' to Prime Point Development Pte.
-Ltd. and soon the land where the former interchange sits at was acquired to construct the Jurong Point Extension.
+Next to the former interchange was a vacant plot of land.
+In 2006, this plot and the land occupied by the interchange were sold together as a ‘White Site’ to Prime Point Development Pte.
+Ltd. Shortly afterwards, the land occupied by the former interchange was acquired for the construction of the Jurong Point Extension.